revathisathish98-wq/Global-Freelancing-Data/README.md

 Dashboard Creation

 **Conclusion**

-The analysis of the freelancer Dataset provides valuable insights throught data expolration and visualization.
-Visual Dashboard frther revealed geographic distributions, variations in hourly rates and relationships between skills, experience and client ratings.
+The analysis of the freelancer Dataset provides valuable insights through data expolration and visualization.
+Visual Dashboard further revealed geographic distributions, variations in hourly rates and relationships between skills, experience and client ratings.